Sleep Disorder Clinics

 For information regarding your appointment please call 905-472-7614

 Sleep Disorder Laboratory

-A sleep study, or overnight olysomnogram is a very thorough look at your sleep patterns.
-We monitor your brain waves (EEG), eye movements (EOG), muscle movements (EMG) and heart (ECG) via electrodes attached to your body.
+A sleep study, or overnight polysomnogram is a very thorough look at your sleep patterns.
+We monitor your brain waves through an EEG test, eye movements through an EOG (electrooculogram) test, and muscle movements through an EMG (nerve and muscle) test and heart through an ECG (electrocardiogram) via electrodes attached to your body.
 We also monitor breathing and oxygen levels using various devices.
-In this way, we are able to determine sleep stages, cardiac rhythm, leg kicking and breathing problems, as well as body position, snoring and the percentage of oxygen in your blood.
+In this way, we are able to determine sleep stages, heart rhythm, leg kicking and breathing problems, as well as body position, snoring and the percentage of oxygen in your blood.